 It is required that the visa applicants demonstrate that their relationship is ‘genuine and subsisting,’ that they have only one partner, that they intend to live together permanently in the United Kingdom, and that they can provide evidence of financial independence.

 Applying for a Partner or Spouse Visa can be a lengthy visa process, requiring significant amounts of documentation to be provided.
 It is recommended that an experienced immigration lawyer assists with an immigration case and provide expert advice to increase the chances of a successful visa application.

 Since January 2021, the UK government implemented a new points-based system for people seeking to come to the United Kingdom.
 EU and non-EU citizens (excluding Irish citizens) who wish to come to the UK for work purposes must apply for a visa in advance of entering the UK and fulfil the criteria for each category.

-The category of T1 Visas is reserved for highly skilled or sought-after workers and business leaders.
-Below are the T1 categories:
+The business visas are for highly skilled or sought-after business leaders.
+Below are the business visa categories:

 Start-Up/ Innovator route (formerly Tier 1 Entrepreneur Visa)

-This category is suitable for entrepreneurs bringing a scalable business proposition to the UK.
-Applicants with a first-time business idea should apply for the Start-Up route.
-People with industry expertise and funding of £50,000 should apply for the Innovator route.
+This is suitable for entrepreneurs bringing a scalable business to the UK.
+Applicants with a first-time business idea should apply for the Start-Up visa.
+People with industry expertise, a solid business plan, and funding of £50,000 should apply for the Innovator route.

 Global Talent route (formerly Tier 1 Exceptional Talent)